 Value added is the use of statistical technique to isolate the contributions of schools to measured student knowledge from other influences such as prior student knowledge and demographics.
 In practice, value added focuses on the improvement of students from one year to the next on an annual state examination or other periodic assessment.
 The Value-Added Research Center (VARC) of the Wisconsin Center for Education Research produces value-added measures for schools in Madison using the Wisconsin Knowledge and Concepts Examination (WKCE) as an outcome.
 The model controls for prior-year WKCE scores, gender, ethnicity, disability, English language learner, low-income status, parent education, and full academic year enrollment to capture the effects of schools on student performance on the WKCE.
 This model yields measures of student growth in schools in Madison relative to each other.
-VARC also produces value-added measures of student growth in Madison Metropolitan School District (MMSD) relative to the rest of the state.
+VARC also produces value-added measures using the entire state of Wisconsin as a data set, which yields measures of student growth in Madison Metropolitan School District (MMSD) relative to the rest of the state.